twilio-labs/socless/docs/deploying-socless.md

 Once the pre-requisites have been successfully set up, move to the next section

 # Clone socless
-Start by cloning the Socless repository to any directory on your local machine that you've designated for code projects using the command below:
+Start by cloning the SOCless repository to any directory on your local machine that you've designated for code projects using the command below:

 ```
 git clone git@github.com:twilio-labs/socless.git